Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 The “Inca Trail” you have read about on the internet is a specific hiking route in Peru that starts in the Sacred Valley, goes through Inti-Punku (Sun Gate), and then reaches the famous ruins of Machu Picchu.

 There are many Inca trails in Peru, and the ancient Inca civilization established the Andes mountains hundreds of years ago.
 But there is only one official trek on the “Camino del Inca.”
-This is the ONLY trek that allows visitors to enter the Machu Picchu National Park on foot.
+This is the only trek that allows visitors to enter Machu Picchu National Park on foot.

-All other treks include a visit to the Inca city of Machu Picchu and then a rest in the town of Machu Picchu.
+All other treks include visiting the Inca city of Machu Picchu and taking a rest in the town.

-How has COVID-19 affected the availability of permits to make the Inca Trail?
+What is the availability of permits to do the Inca Trail?

-Kondor Path Tours guides will accompany you to Aguas Calientes and back to Cusco, depending on your itinerary.
+Depending on your itinerary, Kondor Path Tours guides will accompany you to Aguas Calientes and back to Cusco.
 A licensed Peruvian tour guide must accompany all hikers.

 Will our walk be private?

-Kondor Path Tours’ treks have always been in private service.
-We will continue to organize private tours and hikes, but in 2022 we will also offer Open Walks and Small Group Trips.
+Kondor Path Tours’ treks have always been private.
+We will continue to organize private tours and hikes, but in 2025 we will also offer open walks and small-group trips.
 Click here to see availability.

-There is no official age limit to make the Inca Trail.
+There is no official age limit for making the Inca Trail.
 People of all ages can do the 4-day trek or the 2-day Inca Trail.

-The 4-Day Inca Trail is much more challenging than the short version of the Inca Trail.
+The 4-Day Inca Trail is much more challenging than the short version.
 Both hikes require permits that must be purchased through a licensed tour operator.
-Permits are included in the cost.
-People cannot buy their permits to make the Inca Trail.
+The permits are included, but people cannot buy them to hike the Inca Trail.

 Permits usually run out many months in advance.
-The highest point is Dead Woman’s Pass (approximately 14,000 ft/4,260 m).
+The highest point is Dead Woman’s Pass (approximately 14,000 feet (4,260 m).

-The highest altitude is 8,800 feet/2,730 m.
-Permits are required, and availability can be seen on the Machu Picchu government website.
-Permits are rarely sold out and can be purchased last minute, at least 05 days in advance, before you plan to start the hike.
-Includes 01 hotel night in Aguas Calientes
+Permits are rarely sold out and can be purchased at the last minute, at least five days before you plan to start the hike.
+The price includes one night at a hotel in Aguas Calientes.

-Can these hikes be included in our travel package to Peru?
+Can these hikes be included in our Peru travel package?

 YEAH!
 We can add these hikes to any itinerary.